 Yet none of the strategy documents mention a Space Force.
 It’s unclear what prompted Trump to float the idea as he stood before the Marines in San Diego.
 (The White House did not provide me with details of Trump’s reasoning.)
 “I think he saw it in a magazine article or on TV, the shiny new object,” Cooper says.
 “It’s like a fish hitting a lure.”
 Cooper was tempted both to cringe and celebrate Trump’s endorsement.
 “It’s good to have attention, but you want it to be good attention,” he says.
 “And it got so quickly exaggerated and politicized and almost instantly ridiculed that it was really a big diversion.”
 On the other hand, “suddenly it wasn’t junior congressmen saying, ‘Hey, you really need to do this.’
 Suddenly it was the commander in chief.”

 Despite Trump’s bombastic edict to Dunford, the president doesn’t actually have the power to create a Space Force by himself; Congress has a say.
-The idea has been bottled up in a conference committee on Capitol Hill, as part of the broader National Defense Authorization Act.
-There were versions of a Space Force or a Space Corps in the Senate and House drafts of the legislation.
-As envisioned, the new service would be contained in the Department of the Air Force, much as the Marine Corps resides within the Department of the Navy.
-Pentagon planning for the Space Force is already underway, providing for blastoff within months of Congress giving the green light and Trump making it law.
+After intense negotiations between House and Senate leaders, Congress included the Space Force in the broader National Defense Authorization Act.
+The new service will be contained in the Department of the Air Force, much as the Marine Corps resides within the Department of the Navy.
+Pentagon planning for the Space Force is already underway, providing for blastoff within months.

 Meanwhile, in August, Trump did have the authority to enact an expanded restoration of Reagan’s old U.S. Space Command.
 This is the Pentagon entity that would deploy the troops of the Space Force.
 In its new form, the Space Command is a geographic command like the U.S. Indo-Pacific Command, U.S. Central Command, U.S. Africa Command and U.S. European Command.
 The area of responsibility for the U.S. Space Command is 100 kilometers (62 miles) above the Earth and higher — basically to infinity.